 Unlike AMD’s processor options, this Intel processor employs the Intel LGA1700 CPU socket.
 Furthermore, if you have a suitable motherboard, you may use up to 128 GB RAM at up to 4800 MHz DDR5 rates, which is a huge benefit.
 If this level of speed is insufficient for you, you’ll be relieved to hear that, as a K series processor, this home server CPU enables CPU and memory overclocking.
 However, unlike AMD’s processors, this Intel is not the most efficient due to its 125-watt TDP.

-Intel’s Core i9 processor series is its top-of-the-line product, excellent for people with no budget constraints and who want the highest potential performance for their home server.
+Intel’s Core i9 processor series is its top-of-the-line product, excellent for people with no budget constraints and who want the highest potential performance for their CPU for NAS in 2024.
 The Intel Core i9 12900K home server COU is included in our list because it is the best-performing choice, making it ideal for heavy, demanding operations.
 Like Intel’s previous Core i& offering, this one has a unique core and thread configuration with 8 performance cores, 8 efficiency cores, and 24 threads.

 As a top-tier CPU, it provides incredible base clock rates of 2.4 GHz and 3.2 GHz, as well as boost clock speeds of up to 3.9 GHz and 5.2 GHz for its efficiency and performance cores, respectively.